aarohi-dev/RealEyes/README.md

 # RealEyes
-AI content detecting software to be integrated with social media platforms in order to give users head up of the potential AI content ahead
+AI content detecting software to be integrated with social media platforms to give users a heads up on the potential AI content ahead